 Software development and design are inextricably linked, each influencing and guiding the other throughout the process.
 While software development focuses on coding, testing, and deployment, software design precedes it, laying the foundation for how the software will function and what it will look like.

-There are several types of software development processes, each with its unique characteristics and suitability for specific projects.
+There are several types of software development, each with its own unique characteristics and suitability for specific projects.
 Here are some of the most prominent ones:

-Regardless of the methodology chosen, the software development process typically comprises the following stages:
+Regardless of the methodology chosen, the software development process typically comprises the following stages, which primarily come under the Software development life cycle (SDLC):

-The heart of the software development process is the development phase, where the actual coding and programming take place.
+The heart of the software-building process is the development phase, where the actual coding and programming take place.
 Developers translate the design and requirements into functional code, following coding standards and best practices.

 This phase is marked by collaboration between developers, frequent code reviews, and version control to ensure that the codebase remains organized and free from errors.
 Active communication and coordination among team members are essential to deliver high-quality code efficiently.